ivkram/specvizitor/README.md

 ## Starting `specvizitor`

 To start `specvizitor`, run this command in your terminal:

     $ specvizitor

+## Troubleshooting

+To reset `specvizitor` to its initial state, run the script with the `--purge` option:

+    $ specvizitor --purge

 ## License